Bingo Around The World

 Bingo has been daubing its way into our hearts since the 16th century.
-Unlike most games which fade into history, bingo has continued to gain momentum, whether you play in your local bingo hall, on holiday or enjoy a game or two of online bingo.
+Unlike most games which fade into history, bingo has continued to gain momentum, whether you play in your local bingo hall, on holiday or online.

-Bingo's history dates back to Italy around 1530.
+The history of bingo dates back to Italy around 1530.
 It was called "Il Gioco del Lotto d’Italia" which originates from the Italian lottery.
 From Italy it the moved over to France where it was known as “Le Lotto” and became a firm favourite among the French aristocracy.